ameritusweb/ParallelReverseAutoDiff/README.md

 }
 ```

+The JSON represents a step in a computational graph used for automatic differentiation.
+Here's what each field means:

+"timeSteps": This is an array that represents the sequence of computational operations.
+Each element in the array is an object that corresponds to a computational timestep.

+"startOperations": This is an array that defines the initial operations for the current timestep.
+Multiple operations can be started at each timestep.

+Each operation object in "startOperations" has several fields:

+"id": This is a unique identifier for the operation.

+"description": This is a human-readable description of what the operation does.

+"type": This specifies the type of the operation.

+"inputs": This is an array that lists the inputs for the operation.
+These are the identifiers of other nodes in the computational graph.

+"gradientResultTo": This is an array that specifies where the results of the backward pass (i.e., the computed gradients) should be stored.
+A null value means that the gradient with respect to the input is not stored.

+The JSON defines a step in a machine learning model's forward pass and also specifies how the backward pass (which computes gradients for optimization) should be carried out.

+By defining the operations and their connections in a JSON file, the graph can be easily constructed and modified, and the computations can be automatically differentiated and parallelized.
+This representation makes it possible to define a wide variety of models in a modular way, using the building blocks provided by the library.

 ### Instantiate the architecture

 Use a JSON serialization library like Newtonsoft.JSON to deserialize the JSON file to a JsonArchitecure object.